aeonSolutions/AeonLabs-AI-Volvo-MKII-Open-Hardware/README.md

 <br>

 ## Join the Beta Program
-Join the beta program to test and debug to provide feedback, ideas, modifications, suggestions, improvements.
-And in return, write your own article blog or post on social media about it.
+Join the beta program to test and debug to provide feedback, ideas, modifications, suggestions, and improvements.
+And in return, write your own article blog, or post on social media about it.
 See participation conditions on the [Wiki](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/wiki/Beta-Participation-Agreement).

 ## Contributing